If Sue scores this lower than The Keys of Marinus, she could find herself sleeping on the sofa tonight.

 Me: Well, the TARDIS doesn’t work properly.

 Sue: Really?
 I didn’t know that.
 I thought the Doctor had fixed it.
 So when does it work properly?
-It seems to work alright in the new series.
-I thought the Doctor could go wherever he liked?
+It seems to work all right in the new series.
+I thought the Doctor could go anywhere he liked?

-Me: Er, well, it takes him a while to fix it, or at least figure out how to use it properly, it’s debatable.
-In fact, if you keep your eye on the Doctor, you will see him fiddling with the TARDIS all the -
+Me: Er, well, it takes him a while to fix it, or at least figure out how to use it properly.
+It’s debatable.
+In fact, if you keep your eye on the Doctor, you’ll see him fiddling with the TARDIS all the –

 Sue: DAVE?
 Is that DAVE?

-Yes, Tlotoxl has turned up and Sue is convinced that the League of Gentlemen must have based Papa Lazarou on him.
-It’s not impossible, I guess.
+Yes, Tlotoxl has turned up and Sue is convinced that The League of Gentlemen must have based Papa Lazarou on him (it isn’t impossible, I suppose).

-Sue: Is there something wrong with his back or is he doing that walk on purpose?
+Sue: Is there something wrong with his back or is he walking like that on purpose?

 Me: He’s doing a Richard III.